Top 10 Best Black Sabbath Songs

 Astonishing chorus!
 The riff is shivering, as well as Ozzy's vocals!
 This is definitely one of the best songs ever created by humanity.

 It's just amazing that they could come up with this after Ozzy left.
 It's amazing how much they had left in the tank after the '70s coke-fest.
 Dio resurrected them.

 This song really captures the real meaning of heaven and hell in such an awesome way.

-I love the ozzy and dio eras of Black Sabbath but one thing will never change for me, I believe this is the most epic and well written song by Black Sabbath.
-But there are so many other songs that come close.
+I love the Ozzy and Dio eras of Black Sabbath, but one thing will never change for me.
+I believe this is the most epic and well-written song by Black Sabbath.
+However, there are so many other songs that come close.

 Best Black Sabbath song hands down.
 On a top 10 headbanging songs of all time, Children Of The Grave should have all 10 spots.
 Great lyrics and all the instruments sound amazing.

 This is the most original of the lot.
 Iron Man borrowed from Schizoid Man.
 Paranoid from Communication Breakdown.
 NIB from Sunshine of Your Love.
 Black Sabbath from Dazed & Confused.
 The song alternates between heavy and light like no other...
 Plus, Geezer and Ward came up with their best lyrics on this album.